 Can't wait to get you there.

-We got a lot of border updates that we've got to get to you in the course of the program.
+We got a lot of border updates that we've got to get to in the course of the program.

 You know, pressing the White House official over the weekend.

-Now you got Fauci actually out there saying we might be masks might be our future to prevent the flu.
+Now you got Fauci actually out there saying we might be, masks might be our future to prevent the flu.

-Um I want to start.
+I want to start.

-Uh not sure if you're aware of it.
+Not sure if you're aware of it.

 We've reported from Israel many, many times.

-I was able to show our audience in the states that these kids that that grow up in these border towns, they they have indoor playgrounds, bunker playgrounds, because there's not enough time by the time the rockets fired because of the close proximity to Gaza for them to get to safety, so they actually have to play indoors in a bunker.
+I was able to show our audience in the states that these kids that grow up in these border towns, they have indoor playgrounds, bunker playgrounds, because there's not enough time by the time the rockets fired because of the close proximity to Gaza for them to get to safety.

 That's where their playgrounds are.